denizozsen/fs-user-crud/README.md

 ## Introduction

 FS User Crud is a framework for creating, reading, updating and deleting user records, within a MySQL database.
-The aim of this project is an exercise in creating a well-structured PHP project with Composer dependencies, namespacing, unit tests and more.
+This project is an exercise in creating a well-structured PHP project with Composer dependencies, namespacing, unit tests and more.

 The project includes: